Einere/react-native-word-wrap-text/README.md

-// if use same renderer, merge to one string const textAndRendererList: TextAndRendererList = [ ['This library can easily customize. ', renderPlainText], ['But now, no support ', renderPrimaryText],
+// if use same renderer, merge to one string const textAndRendererList: TextAndRendererList = [ ['This library is easily customizable. ', renderPlainText], ['Now, it supports ', renderPrimaryText],
   ['\\n ', renderBoldText],
-  ['for_line_break. ', renderPrimaryText],
+  ['for line-break. ', renderPrimaryText],
-  ['thank for using this library.', renderPlainText], ];
+  ['thank for\nusing this library.', renderPlainText], ];

 function SomeComponent (props) {